brian-watkins/esbehavior/README.md

 ## Public API

-### validate(behaviors: Array<Behavior>, options: ValidationOptions): Promise<Summary>
+### validate(behaviors: Behavior[], options: ValidationOptions): Promise(Summary)

-This function validates a list of behaviors and returns a summary.
+This function validates a list of behaviors and returns a promise that resolves to a summary.
 Use the DSL functions to create `Behaviors`.

 ### ValidationOptions